-- 5. Explaining the applications of pneumatic instrumentation in industrial systems, its benefits, and limitations. - 6.
-Describing the purpose and operations of each component in a pneumatic air supply system, including compressors, dryers, filters, and regulators, and discussing factors that affect their operation. - 7.
-Preparing a filter for disassembly, dissembling, cleaning, and reassembling a filter. - 8.
-Describing the basic operations and uses of the three types of dryers used in pneumatic control systems.
+- 1. Explaining the basic concepts of pneumatics - 2.
+Defining common terminology used in pneumatics - 3.
+Describing the principles of operation of a typical pneumatic transmitter - 4.
+Stating the basic laws of physics as they apply to pneumatics, including: Pascal's law, Boyle's law, Charles' law, and the ideal gas law - 5.
+Explaining the applications of pneumatic instrumentation in industrial systems, its benefits, and limitations - 6.
+Describing the purpose and operations of each component in a pneumatic air supply system, including compressors, dryers, filters, and regulators, and discussing factors that affect their operation - 7.
+Preparing a filter for disassembly, disassembling, cleaning, and reassembling a filter - 8.
+Describing the basic operations and uses of the three types of dryers used in pneumatic control systems

-Competency 2.
-The student will demonstrate a basic understanding of Hydraulic/fluid Systems by: by:
+Competency 2: The student will demonstrate a basic understanding of hydraulic/fluid systems by:

-- 1. Describing the characteristics of a typical hydraulic system. - 2.
-Explaining how a hydraulic system operates. - 3.
-Identifying the component parts of a hydraulic system and their functions within the system. - 4.
-Identifying types of flow measuring devices and their applications.
+- 1. Describing the characteristics of a typical hydraulic system - 2.
+Explaining how a hydraulic system operates - 3.
+Identifying the component parts of a hydraulic system and their functions within the system - 4.
+Identifying types of flow measuring devices and their applications

-Competency 3.
-The student will demonstrate the ability to select and use Pneumatic and Hydraulic Test Devices, including manometers, test gages, portable pneumatic and hydraulic calibrators, and pneumatic and hydraulic deadweight testers, by:
+Competency 3: The student will demonstrate an understanding of pneumatic and hydraulic test devices, including manometers, test gages, portable pneumatic and hydraulic calibrators, and pneumatic and hydraulic deadweight testers by:

-- 1. Identifying the facility's primary and secondary standard pneumatic test equipment. - 2.
-Explaining the operating principles and procedures for using manometers, test gages, calibrators, and deadweight testers. - 3.
-Distinguishing between different types of testing devices and selecting the appropriate test device for a particular instrument calibration. - 4.
-Taking test readings and interpreting the meaning of those readings. - 5.
-Connecting test equipment. - 6.
-Recognizing and identifying the factors that affect the accuracy of test instruments. - 7.
-Calibrating test equipment to prepare for testing and adjusting devices to assure accurate readings.
+- 1. Identifying the facility's primary and secondary standard pneumatic test equipment - 2.
+Explaining the operating principles and procedures for using manometers, test gages, calibrators, and deadweight testers - 3.
+Distinguishing between different types of testing devices and selecting the appropriate test device for a particular instrument calibration - 4.
+Taking test readings and interpreting the meaning of those readings - 5.
+Connecting test equipment - 6.
+Recognizing and identifying the factors that affect the accuracy of test instruments - 7.
+Calibrating test equipment to prepare for testing and adjusting devices to assure accurate readings - 8.
+Identifying the major components of pneumatic indicators and explaining their operation